xurble/jquery-emoji-chooser/README.md

 ## License ##

-The jQuery Emoji Picker is licensed under ISC.
+The jQuery Emoji Chooser is licensed under ISC.

 ## About ##

-The jQuery Emoji Picker was developed by the team at [Wedgies](http://www.wedgies.com).
+The jQuery Emoji Chooser was developed by the team at [Wedgies](http://www.wedgies.com).

 Wedgies is a digital survey platform that gives media, journalists and brands in-line survey capabilities inside social media, their website, and their apps — where they can collect millions of opinions from their readers and users.
 Wedgies is the leading social survey platform that enables publishers to collect survey respondents directly within social media streams.